itksweb/browser-extension-manager/README.md

 # Browser Extension Manager

 [Expense Chart](https://[Browser Extension Manager](https://bem-itk.vercel.app/)) is a frontend react project developed with mobile devices in mind.
-It showcases the interface of an expenses chart which is but a fragment of a mor complex fintech app.
-Hover on in each of the chart bars to see the corresponding amount surface
+It showcases the interface of an browser extension manager which is but a fragment of a more complex app.

 ## Table of contents